phishdetect/website/help/privacy/index.md

 ### If you are using the default PhishDetect Node

+The browser extension uses a default PhishDetect Node located at **phishdetect.securitywithoutborders.org**, operated by [Security Without Borders](https://www.securitywithoutborders.org) and the creators of PhishDetect.

-We store details of links and pages that are detected to be suspicious, in order to review detections and potentially update the internal list of malicious websites to be blocked.
-These details are not shared with any third party and they are exclusively stored on a server in the Netherlands, provided by [Greenhost](https://greenhost.net).
+We store events related to positive detections of blocked websites, suspicious links and emails manually reported by users.
+These details are not shared with any third party and they are exclusively stored on a server located in Sweden, hosted by [DFRI](https://dfri.se).
 We do not store any information on scanned links and pages that were found to be innocuous.

 ### If you are using an independent PhishDetect Node